fbpx

 Wrap-Up: We Love the Sunlighten mPulse

-Based on the research I’ve done, I consider the Sunlighten mPulse series the best infrared sauna on the market.
-Its infrared panels have an incredibly high emissivity, thus delivering infrared radiation in the right quantity and quality necessary to achieve the desired health benefits.
+Its infrared panels have incredibly high emissivity, thus delivering infrared radiation in the right quantity and quality necessary to achieve the desired health benefits.
+Plus, the mPulse is well-built from high-quality, non-toxic materials, and the wood is sourced from regenerative sources.

-The mPulse is well-built from high-quality, non-toxic materials, and the wood is sourced from regenerative sources.
 Combined with the built-in tablet, the sound system and chromotherapy features, the Sunlighten mPulse is a premium sauna that has all of the bells and whistles you could ask for.

-That said, as much as I love sweating at 220 degree and high humidity, I frequently opt for our mPulse instead of the steam sauna — particularly when I’m sore or injured, or when I want to catch up on the latest videos from the homesteading channels I follow on YouTube.
+That said, as much as I love sweating at 220 degrees and high humidity, I frequently opt for our mPulse instead of the steam sauna — particularly when I’m sore or injured, or when I want to catch up on the latest videos from the homesteading channels I follow on YouTube.

-If you’re considering purchasing an infrared sauna to improve the quality of your life and you have additional questions, don’t hesitate to ask by leaving a comment below!
 And if you’re not sure you have the space for a walk-in sauna like the mPulse, check out my review of the one-person alternative from Therasage, the Thera360 PLUS, which is a portable full-spectrum infrared option that we currently have set up in our family room.

 Medical Disclaimer